International Bonds and Guarantees

 from sellers/exporters for the purchase or manufacture

-of products or for the management of a project.
+of products or the management of a project.

 The conditions of a performance bond or guarantee are sometimes

-stipulated in a letter of credit opened by a importer in favour of the exporter.
-In such cases the letter of credit (LC) does not become operative until
+stipulated in a letter of credit opened by an importer in favor for the exporter.
+In such cases, the letter of credit (LC) does not become operative until

-the performance guarantee is established in favour of the importer.
+the performance guarantee is established in favor for the importer.

 and cover tender bonds, performance guarantees and repayment guarantees given by

-We will explore Factoring, Invoice Discounting and work through the procedure for a Forfaiting transaction.
+We will explore Factoring, Invoice Discounting, and work through the procedure for a Forfeiting transaction.

 - What Invoice Discounting is and how it compares to Factoring.

-the bank facilitates the settlement of payment between international importers and
+the Bank facilitates the settlement of payment between international importers and exporters by

 - Discover that Collections offer a greater degree of security to the exporter